-This is available 9am - 5pm Monday - Friday

-Tel: 01977 735865
+This is available 9:00am - 5:00pm Monday - Friday Tel: 01977 735865

-If the young person is over 18 they can ring the Adult Mental Health Team on 01924 316900
+If the young person is over 18 contact the adult single point of access (SPA).
+Tel: 01924 316900

-Re-assure them, stay with them, and keep them talking

-- Agree with them how they can keep safe right now (such as remove any items that may be used for harm and staying away from unsafe or isolated places) - Agree what can be put in place to help now and in the future - Support them to identify people who they would talk to.
-This coud be a family member, a trusted person in school, college, university or at work, a GP or helpline.
-Make a list of these contact numbers and websites so the young person can access support 24/7 (see pages 17-18) and encourage them to keep a copy in their room and numbers in their phone, so they know what to do if the strong feelings return - Try out some of the coping techniques with them
+- Re-assure them, stay with them, and keep them talking - Agree with them how they can keep safe right now (such as remove any items that may be used for harm and staying away from unsafe or isolated places) - Agree what can be put in place to help now and in the future - Support them to identify people who they would talk to (a family member, a trusted person in school, college, university or at work, a GP or helpline).
+Make a list of these contact numbers and websites so the young person can access support 24/7 (see pages 17-18) and encourage them to keep a copy in their room and numbers in their phone, so they know what to do if the strong feelings return - Try out some of the coping techniques with them.
+These are found on the support websites on (pages 17-18)